 If I decide to accept this invitation, I would:

 Respect for the participants, the occasion, or the profession, asks that you dress tastefully.
-Nothing flashy, arms covered, slacks or a not-too-short skirt will keep you from being a distraction.
+Nothing too-short, too tight, too low cut or too flashy will keep you from being a distraction to the real reasons you are there.
+Men, keep the shirt buttoned appropriately for the occasion.

 Category lines between professional and casual blur easily.
-And the slide keeps going more to casual.
+But tasteful is always in style.
 Mark your own setting by creating default outfits that keep you appropriate in any setting.

 When choosing your default outfit components, keep in mind that they should fit well, be comfortable, and give you confidence.